Log1x/sage-directives/docs/usage/wordpress.md

 @author
 ```

-To echo the display name of a specific author, you can pass the author's ID as a second parameter:
+To echo the display name of a specific author, you can pass the author's ID as a parameter:

 ```php
 @author(1)